Sharonyel/FindIt/README.md

 How to use the project
 ---
 On Find It! the user can search a city and look up different Places of Interest depending on what they are looking to do around the city.
 For example the user is looking for a place to stay in the city of Charlotte.
 All they would have to do is type "Charlotte" in the search bar and just select "Hotels" from the dropdown menu.
+This will put markers around the map with hotels within a certain radius and also list them with some basic information like the address and phone number, it also includes a link that will take the user to a google search of the POI.
+The dropdown menu contains many elements so the user is not limited to just search for hotels.
+They can search for food, bars, transportations services, etc.

 Collaboration
 ---
 * Brandon Huddleton
+* Brittany Loy
 * Jose Torres
 * Sharon Yelverton
-* Brittany

 Credits
 ---